nucleartide/ember-elm/Readme.md

 ### Babel

-Babel will start stripping whitespace when the output of your compiled Elm modules exceeds 100KB.
-This obfuscates the output, making it harder to learn how it works.
-To disable this behavior, set the Babel "compact" option to false in your ember-cli-build.js:
+Babel will start stripping whitespace from `elm-modules.js` when it exceeds 100KB.
+This makes it harder to learn how it works.
+To disable this behavior, set the Babel `compact` option to false in your `ember-cli-build.js`:

 ```js
 module.exports = function(defaults) {